Post Malone updates fans on TikTok after concert fall: “Everything’s good” - Dexerto

 Post Malone updates fans on TikTok after concert fall

-Post Malone took to TikTok on September 18 to update fans on his condition.
-In a short clip, he thanked his fans for their patience, and said that he’s feeling better after the fall.
+On September 18, Post Malone took to TikTok to update fans on his condition.
+In a short clip, he thanked fans for their patience, and said that he’s feeling better after the fall.

 “I just want to apologize to everyone in St. Louis, and I want to say thank you guys so much for coming to the show.
 And next time I’m around this way, we’re gonna do a two-hour show for you to make up for the couple missed songs that we missed.”

-“Post, you got hurt.
-No apology necessary.
-Everyone is relieved to know you’re ok,” one fan commented.

 “Never apologize.
 Accidents happen and your people love you and support you.
 Get well.
-Much love,” another one added.
+Much love,” one fan wrote.

+“Post, you got hurt.
+No apology necessary.
+Everyone is relieved to know you’re ok,” another fan commented.

 “No fault of your own sir.
 Accidents happen.
-The most important thing is you’re okay,” a third fan shared.
+The most important thing is you’re okay,” someone else added.